weewx/weewx/docs/README.txt

 such as 'yellow'.
 Finally, added  day/night bands to the plots.
 All contributed by Matthew Wall.
 Thanks, Matthew!

+Fixed  bug that caused rain totals to be misreported to Weather Underground when using a metric database.

 Generalized the  weewx machinery so it  can be used for  applications other than weather applications.